 many if not most mattress stores no longer sell waterbeds.

 Air - Popular for its adjustability.
-Useless if punctured or if one of many moving parts fail.
-Air mattresses are a niche product manufactured by a small and select group of companies.
+Useless if punctured or if one of many parts including the air pump should fail.
+Air mattresses are a niche product manufactured by a select few companies.

 Sleeptronic® exclusively manufactures mattresses that fall within the Spring + Foam, Hybrid and the

 All-Foam categories.
 The following outlines some of the differences in the foams and springs that go into the products we manufacture.

 Mattresses featuring springs with layers of supportive and pressure relieving polyfoams are both tried and true, and is constantly evolving.
 New spring

 configurations coupled with innovative comfort